ACCESS-NRI/access-om3-configs/documentation/docs/pages/Contributing.md

 ### Interact with developers in person

 If you would like to interact in person with [the development team](https://www.access-nri.org.au/ocean-model-team/), we have fortnightly technical working group meetings on Wednesdays at 3pm.
-They are announced [here](https://forum.access-hive.org.au/t/cosima-twg-announce/401/69) (subscribe to this thread for notifications) and the 2025 minutes are [here](https://forum.access-hive.org.au/t/cosima-twg-meeting-minutes-2025/4067/18).
+They are announced [on the access hive forum](https://forum.access-hive.org.au/t/cosima-twg-announce/401/69) (subscribe to this thread for notifications) and the meeting minutes are [in the TWG category](https://forum.access-hive.org.au/c/cosima/twg/39).
 Everyone is welcome to suggest agenda items and participate.

 We also have an active and vibrant user community: [the COSIMA working group](https://cosima.org.au/).
 They have meetings on Thursday at 11:30am.
 Announced [here](https://forum.access-hive.org.au/t/cosima-working-group-announce/238/156).
 More information about getting involved is [here](https://cosima.org.au/index.php/get-involved/).